please notify us by opening an issue on GitHub.

 All members of staff and contractors are required to notify the Data Controller immediately in the event of loss or theft of any device.

-In the event of loss or theft the passwords for all accounts should be reset as a precautionary measure and the incident should be reported to the policy (or other relevant authority).
+In the event of loss or theft the passwords for all accounts should be reset as a precautionary measure and the incident should be reported to the police (or other relevant authority).

 Removable media is not permitted in the organisation.
 Where files need to be shared they are done through Google Drive which has good access controls, audit logs and encrypted transmission.